MEDFormat/MEDC/README.md

 mklibs.bat is a shell script to create MED libraries in Windows compile.sh is a shell script to compile MED2RAW using MED libraries in MacOS & Linux compile.bat is a shell script to compile MED2RAW using MED libraries in Windows

+Sometimes the API documentation lags behind the code.
+This does not affect the documentation of existing functions, but new ones may have been added.
+This file is updated, but not as regularly as the code.